This is a simple "Hello, world" guide to getting started as a Service Provider with OpenAthens using the Apache httpd module.

 - Open the Configuration tab

-- Under "Discovery Method" select "Use default identity provider" and in the text box below put the Entity ID you obtained earlier
+- Under "Discovery Method" select "Use default identity provider" and in the text box below put the Entity ID obtained from the Admin Area

 - Click "Save Changes"